 Female education in the time of the Qajar

-Edizione Aracne presents "Female education in the time of the Qajar" by Maryam Maveddat.
+Aracne Edition presents Maryam Maveddat's “Female education in the time of the Qajar”.

 Preface by Anna Vanzan

-The volume is a revision of the doctoral thesis of the author Maryam Mavaddat and contains a catalog of important unpublished didactic and sometimes satirical manuscripts.
-Some Persian documents, dating back to the Qâjâr era (1779–1925), are analyzed, with the aim of highlighting the evolution of female education influenced by Iran's relations with Europe.
-In this historical period, there is a need to develop new educational methods aimed at creating a new society and there is a perceived need for a welding between traditional values and new impulses, especially scientific, coming from Europe.
+The volume is a revision of the doctoral thesis of the author Maryam Mavaddat and contains a catalog of important unpublished manuscripts of a didactic and, sometimes, satirical nature.
+Some Persian documents are analyzed, dating back to the Qâjâr period (1779–1925), with the aim of highlighting the evolution of female education influenced by Iran's relations with Europe.
+In this historical period, the need is felt to develop new educational methods aimed at the creation of a new society and the need for a connection between traditional values and new impulses, especially scientific ones, coming from Europe is perceived.

-Maryam Mavaddat, Iranian and resident in Italy, independent researcher and contemporary history expert at the University of Gabriele d'annunzio in Chieti – Pescara.
+Maryam Mavaddat, Iranian and resident in Italy and independent researcher and contemporary history expert at the University of Gabriele d'annunzio in Chieti – Pescara.

 After the three-year degree in languages at the Gabriele d'annunzio University of Chieti – Pescara and